 I was very impressed with the variety of places to stay in Fredericksburg.
 My top recommendations include:

-Sugarberry Inn: At 201 N. Llano, a block from Main St., this is the perfect spot to stay in Fredericksburg.
-It consists of small cottages that are beautifully designed and furnished.
+The Trueheart Hotel: The Sugarberry Inn is now The Truehart Hotel.
+At 201 N. Llano, a block from Main St., this is the perfect spot to stay in Fredericksburg.
+It consists of rooms, small cottages and two large suites that are beautifully designed and furnished.
 Each has a small kitchen area with microwave and fridge.
 There are also gas fireplaces.
 They have an outdoor seating area complete with fireplace for sipping wine on cooler nights.
-Management was very, very helpful.

 Other places to consider include Cotton Gin Lodging where you can stay in rustic cabins located in a beautifully landscaped setting.
 They also have a home on site, 1 Big House, that sleeps 6 to 12 people and is perfect for a large group.
 It’s Cabernet Grill – Texas Wine Country Restaurant is onsite and is a great place to eat in town.
 2805 S. State Hwy.
 16, 2.8 miles south of downtown Fredericksburg.

-The Fredericksburg Herb Farm also has 14 cottages called The Sunday Haus Cottages, along with restaurant, gift shop and spa.
+The Hill Country Herb Garden (formerly the Fredericksburg Herb Farm) also has cottages called The Sunday Haus Cottages, along with restaurant, gift shop and spa.
 405 Whitney St.

 I recently read about the Hoffman Haus in Fredericksburg.
 It is a lovely, 23 room B&B at 608 E. Creek St. along with a cooking school.
 Here you can attend private classes and demos.
 They also feature special food and wine events throughout the year.